 3. Stop Smoking London helpline: 0300 123 1044.

-The bespoke London extension to the NHS Smoke Free helpline offers a 28-day proactive telephone support for London callers including pregnant smokers.
+The bespoke London extension to the NHS Smoke Free helpline offers a proactive behavioural telephone support package for London callers including pregnant smokers.
 The helpline is available seven days a week and at the following times:

 • Monday to Fridays – 9am to 8pm

 • Saturday and Sunday – 11am – 4pm